 Axedale Golf Course is a picturesque 18 hole layout that is commonly referred to as “Bendigo’s hidden treasure”.
 You don’t need to be the longest hitter but if you’re not straight from the tee you will certainly pay the price.

-The course was converted from sand scrapes to grass greens over a two-year period based on Kevin Hartley’s design and was officially opened as a full grass green course in 1996.
-Players hit from one of four tee positions: Black is the longest course and red the shortest.
+The course was converted from sand scrapes to bent grass greens over a two-year period based on Kevin Hartley’s design and was officially opened as a full grass green course in 1996.

 Hole 1: 128m par 3 black, 128m par 3 red.

 A short to mid-iron away, this is a gentle, unthreatening entree to your round … or is it?
 Just make sure you’re not swallowed by the bunkers guarding both front edges and you should make par, or perhaps even a confidence-building birdie.
 Don’t drift too far left whatever you do!